Tesla Model 3 review - Practicality, comfort and boot space

 Most electric cars aren’t rated for towing but Tesla sells the Model 3 with the option to add a two-hitch for around £970 pounds.
 Tesla states that this cannot be added to the car retrospectively, however.
 Tesla claims that the Model 3 can tow ‘up to 910kg’.

 In this review

 - 1Tesla Model 3 reviewThe Tesla Model 3 offers impressive performance, great range and a unique take on car design.
-It’s an expensive EV, but one of the best.
+It’s a relatively expensive EV, but certainly one of the best.